SetProtocol/STIPS/STIPS/STIP-009.md

 ```

 + require that caller be the *deployer* specified in the factory's *initialize[_setTokenAddress]* mapping
++ require that module state be INITIALIZED for setToken
 + require that extension state in delegatedManager's *extensionAllowList* is *PENDING*
 + set *setManagers[_setTokenAddress]* to manager
 + call `manager.initializeExtension()`